Skip to main

 • Transferrable or employability skills (e.g., communication, teamwork)

-• Assessments/deliverables including (1) regular student reflections on process and growth throughout the semester and (2) a team-based project exploring a critical issue from multiple perspectives.
-Student products from the assignments will be used as part of the assessment of TEK.
+• Assessments/deliverables including (1) regular student reflections on prior and potential learning in depth to provide insight into perspectives about educational and life experiences and (2) a team-based project exploring a critical issue from multiple perspectives where students communicate their understanding of audience and purpose using appropriate and effective content, organization, and writing/speaking/multimodal skills.
+Student products from the assignments will be used as part of the assessment of TEK

 The table below illustrates how TEK 200-level courses and TEK 300 courses differ based on characteristics specific to the course level.